nate-adkins/misc_code/README.md

-# For storing all of the little tools or experiments I do that I might have otherwise deleted
+# For storing random code I may otherwise have thrown out